Selling Your Land to a Developer: A Strategic Pricing Specialist's Guide for Landowners

 Disclosing Known Issues and Defects

-As a seller, you're legally obligated to disclose any known issues with your land.
 The best strategy is to create a comprehensive Virtual Data Room (VDR) before you even go to market.
-By compiling all relevant documents—surveys, title work, environmental reports, and disclosures—in one organized digital location, you control the flow of information, build trust, and preemptively answer a buyer's questions.
+By compiling all relevant documents in one organized digital location—ALTA surveys, title work (including a recent title commitment or attorney's title opinion), environmental reports (any previous Phase I or Phase II ESAs), existing concept plans or engineering studies, tax records, and voluntary disclosures—you control the flow of information, build trust, and preemptively answer a buyer's questions.

 Providing Necessary Documentation